aaronksaunders/ionic4-sidemenu-auth/README.md

   { path: 'login', loadChildren: './public/login/login.module#LoginPageModule' }
 ];
 ```

+The member routing module is where we control access to the private content.
+An import note from the documentation is what supports this approach.

+>The Routing Module is a design choice whose value is most obvious when the configuration is complex and includes specialized guard and resolver services.
+It can seem like overkill when the actual configuration is dead simple.
+See more information on [Routing Modules in the Angular.io Documentation](https://angular.io/guide/router#milestone-2-routing-module)

 We created the `authentication.service` to track in the user is logged in or out and to manage the two different states.